Beaver (singer)

 Beverley Jean Morrison, known professionally as Beaver (28 December 1950 – 23 May 2010), was a New Zealand jazz singer.
 She was an occasional actress who appeared in small roles in television and film.

 Early life

 Beverley Jean Morrison was born on 28 December 1950 in Lower Hutt.

 Career

 Morrison was a long-running member of the ground-breaking Blerta musical and theatrical co-operative, and later of the similar troupe Red Mole.
-She played a small role in the 1985 movie Should I be Good, a New Zealand film based on the Mr. Asia drug ring, and performed the theme song to the TVNZ soap opera Gloss (1987-1990).
+She played a small role in the 1985 movie Should I Be Good?, a New Zealand film based on the Mr. Asia drug ring, and performed the theme song to the TVNZ soap opera Gloss (1987-1990).
+In 1990, she played the role of a local horse farrier, Jean Bailey, in the Grundy Television film The Rogue Stallion.

 Awards

 Her 1988 album Live at Ronnie Scott's was voted New Zealand's "Best Jazz Album" that year.

 Personal life

 Morrison had two daughters with fellow New Zealand-born actor Bill Stalker.

 She died of sarcoma at the age of 59 in Auckland.